fulldotdev/starter/README.md

 ### Working with a local version of the blocks package

-1. clone the blocks repo and run `pnpm link --global` in `/package`
+1. clone the ui repo and run `pnpm link --global`
-2. run `pnpm link --global` fulldev-blocks in the root of this project repo.
+2. run `pnpm link fulldev-ui` in the root of this project repo.

-## Editing the content
+### Editing the content

 You will be greeted with a starter page, to edit the content of this page, see `src/content/pages/index.md`.
 We use content collections for all of our websites for seemless integration with [CMS](https://cloudcannon.com/) for our customers to easily edit the contents of the website without needing to be technical.

-### Schemas

-We use schemas to define the structure of the content.
-This is used to validate the content and to provide a better and typesafe editing experience.
-To create a new schema, see `src/schemas/` and add it by to a collection in `src/content/config.ts`

 ### Blocks (sections)

 To build sections we use blocks.
 Blocks are reusable components that can be used in any page.
-To create a new block, see `src/content/blocks/`.
-These blocks should be built using the FullUI library.
+These blocks are now primarily sourced from the FullUI Library, providing a set of pre-built, customizable components.
+You can use these blocks directly in your pages.

+If you need to customize a block, you can create a block with the same name in `src/blocks/` to override the FullUI version.
+This allows you to maintain consistency with the FullUI naming conventions while tailoring the block to your specific needs.

+Additionally, you can still create entirely new custom blocks in `src/blocks/` if you need functionality not provided by the FullUI Library.
+This flexibility allows you to extend the available block set while leveraging the power of the FullUI components.

 ### Layouts